 - Better patient safety and core measure adherence

 OhioHealth hospitals have historically appeared among the ranks of the 100 Top Hospitals.
-Doctors Hospital was on the Top 100 list in 2010, 2011 and 2012 in the “Major Teaching Hospitals” category.
-In total, this is the 10th year that Riverside Methodist has been named to the list and the 4th time Grant has been named to the list.
+In total, this is the 11th year that Riverside Methodist has been named to the list and the fifth time for Grant.
+Doctors Hospital has been named to the list four times since 2010 and is listed in the “Major Teaching Hospitals” category this year.
+Dublin Methodist has now been ranked in the “Small Community Hospitals” category for three consecutive years.

-The Truven Health 100 Top Hospitals study evaluates 2,922 short-term, acute care, non-federal hospitals in 10 performance areas: mortality; medical complications; patient safety; average patient stay; expenses; profitability; patient satisfaction; adherence to clinical standards of care; post-discharge mortality; and readmission rates for acute myocardial infarction (heart attack), heart failure, and pneumonia.
-Hospitals do not apply, and winners do not pay to market this honor.
-Learn more about the study and its methodology.
+The Truven Health 100 Top Hospitals study evaluated 2,803 U.S. hospitals in key performance areas, including patient satisfaction, patient safety, quality of care, financial stability, and operational efficiency.
+Hospitals do not apply for the award, and winners do not pay to market this honor.
+Visit the 100 Top Hospitals website to learn more about the study and its methodology.

 -back to top-